jpodolski/demos/README.txt

 There are a few things to note:

-  - It's recommended that you download the folder from Github if you have the space (53MB).
-Many of the uncompressed file formats won't play in Github.
+  - It's recommended that you download the folder from Github if you have the space (53MB), as many of the uncompressed file formats won't play in Github.
     You can clone the repository or download it as a zip in the top-right corner.

   - A lot of these are loops, so most of the time you don't need to bother with listening to the whole file, you'll get the gist in the first minute.